mbari-org/sdcat/README.md

 without or with a GPU (recommended).

-To use with a multiple gpus, use the --device cuda option To use with single gpus, use the --device cuda:0,1 option
+To use with a multiple gpus, use the --device cuda option To use with a single gpu, use the --device cuda:0,1 option

 ---
 ![](https://raw.githubusercontent.com/mbari-org/sdcat/main/docs/imgs/example_images.jpg)